 As for equipment, virtually all models get alloy wheels, air conditioning and front foglights.
 And absolutely all of them get daytime running lights, cruise control with a speed limiter, a trip computer, a height-adjustable driver's seat, power front windows and mirrors, Bluetooth 'phone compatibility, a decent quality USB-compatible CD stereo with punchy Renault 'Bass Reflex' speakers and fingertip control, plus Hill Start Assist to stop you from drifting backwards on uphill junctions.

-To provide customers with a range of options, the 'New Clio' comes with three different connected multimedia systems, namely Media Nav Evolution, Renault R-Link Evolution and the new, smart R&GO system which is available on entry trim levels.
+To provide customers with a range of options, this Clio comes with three different connected multimedia systems, namely Media Nav Evolution, Renault R-Link Evolution and the new, smart R&GO system which is available on entry trim levels.
 This is also the first B-segment Renault to be available with a BOSE audio system.
 In addition to its reverse parking sensor, and depending on the version, this Clio offers a front parking sensor and a reverse parking camera.
 Available for higher-end versions, Handsfree Parking allows the driver to fully delegate the completion of parking manoeuvres.
 Four new body colours have been added and there's a more extensive personalisation programme.

 Cost of Ownership

 A driving style monitor (green, yellow or orange) and a Gear Change Indicator (GCI) on the dashboard help drivers improve their driving style to reduce their fuel consumption.
-The Driving eco?? app available through Renault R-Link provides drivers with information, helping them to analyse their driving style and take corrective measures in order to reduce their fuel consumption and CO2 emissions.
+The Driving eco2 app available through Renault R-Link provides drivers with information, helping them to analyse their driving style and take corrective measures in order to reduce their fuel consumption and CO2 emissions.

 Buying a supermini these days isn't always as simple as it appears.
 For a start, there are a number of very good cars to choose from as well as a few duffers to avoid.
-Renault has just made the whole process a good deal easier with its improved Clio TCe 90 models.
-If you plan on doing typical supermini mileages, that is less than about 12,000 miles per year, go and buy one.
+Renault has made the whole process a good deal easier with its improved Clio TCe 90 models.
+If you plan on doing typical supermini mileages, that is less than about 12,000 miles per year, go and try one.
 It's that easy.
 You'll be rewarded with great fuel economy, low emissions, a car that's fun to drive, can seat five and which is well built and decently equipped.
 It's really hard to go wrong here.

 Of course, the good folks at Peugeot, Ford and SEAT may deign to disagree and their wares have a decent claim on your attention in this class too, but were we spending our own money, the Clio might well get the nod.
 It's good to know that driving can still be fun and that fun needn't wear a huge price tag.